-Support and interventions during this vital time can make a huge difference in the lives of the individual being born, mother, family, society, culture and the world.
-We know that how we are conceived, carried prenatally, and born, and how we birth matters, and that trauma during this time can impact the baby, mother, parent and family lifelong.
-Trends such as stress, depression and anxiety during pregnancy may affect the baby and birth.
-Healing centered approaches like mindfulness, prenatal bonding, soothing connection between mother and her partner, somatic trauma resolution skills, and layers of professional support may open the way for better birth outcomes and greater quality assurance for obstetrical and maternity care.
+Support and interventions during this vital time can make a huge difference in the lives of the individual being born, as well as the mother, family, society, culture and the world.
+We know that how we are conceived, carried prenatally, and born, and how we are birthed directly affects who we become.
+Trauma during this time can impact the baby, mother, parent and family.
+Trends such as stress, depression and anxiety during pregnancy may affect the baby and birth process.
+Healing-centered approaches, such as mindfulness, prenatal bonding, soothing connection between mother and her partner, somatic trauma resolution skills, and layers of professional support may open the way for better birth outcomes and greater quality assurance for obstetrical and maternity care.
 Birth psychology draws on principles from epigenetics and neuroscience, and an inside out approach so that families feel seen, heard and understood, which is the basis for a resilient nervous system and therefore outlook as families get their start.

 Birth is a lifelong event.
-Our experiences, perceptions, and beliefs lie on a continuum starting preconception and create patterns that are at play in our daily lives.
-For example, babies that feel unwanted may feel they don’t belong as children and adults, This can feed an unconscious negative sense of self as they interact with others.
-We want to support babies to feel that sense of belonging and families to engage with conception and pregnancy with consciousness and a sense of wonder.
-Many things that happen during the prenatal, birth and postpartum journey are impersonal yet mothers and parents often take them as personal failures.
+Our experiences, perceptions, and beliefs travel along a continuum starting at preconception, and create patterns that are at play in our daily lives.
+For example, babies who feel unwanted may harbor a persistent sense that they don’t belong as children and adults, This can feed an unconscious negative sense of self as they interact with others.
+We want to support babies to feel a sense of belonging, and families to engage with conception and pregnancy with consciousness and a sense of wonder.
+Much of what happens during the prenatal, birth and postpartum journey may be impersonal, but mothers and parents may often perceive them as personal failures.
 Birth psychology brings our earliest patterns to light, and provides a foundation for health.
 We normalize difficulty and teach skills to help professionals educate families and their profession for optimal prenatal and perinatal outcomes.

 Am I welcome?

 Am I safe and protected?